 The European XFEL is being realized as a joint effort of many partners.
 To this end, the European XFEL GmbH cooperates closely with the research centre DESY and other organizations worldwide.
 Construction started in early 2009; commissioning is planned for 2016.

 The construction costs of the facility, which include the commissioning, amount to 1.15 billion Euro (price levels of 2005).
-As the host country, Germany (the federal government, Hamburg and Schleswig-Holstein) covers 58 percent of these costs.
-Russia bears 27 percent and the other international partners between 1 and 3 percent.
+As the host country, Germany (the federal government, the city-state of Hamburg, and the state of Schleswig-Holstein) covers 58% of these costs.
+Russia bears 27% and the other international partners between 1% and 3%.

 To a great extent, the European XFEL facility will be realized by means of in-kind contributions by shareholders and partners.